 Credit cards change networks from time to time, but all of the above cards are Visas as of the date of posting.

-The best Visa rewards card is the Capital One Venture Rewards card because it offers 50,000 miles for spending $3,000 within 3 months of opening an account.
-That’s worth $500 in travel.
+The best Visa rewards card is the Capital One Venture Rewards card because it offers 50,000 miles for spending $3,000 within 3 months of opening an account or 100,000 miles for spending $20,000 in the first 12 months.
+50,000 miles are worth $500 in travel.
 There’s also 2 miles per $1 spent on all purchases, with one exception.
-Card holders earn 10 miles per $1 spent on hotels booked through hotels.com/venture.
 Travel enthusiasts can redeem miles toward any hotel or airline with no blackout dates.
-Venture has a $95 annual fee, but it’s waived during the first year.
+Venture has a $95 annual fee.

 The best travel credit card with no annual fee is the Capital One VentureOne card because it offers an initial bonus of 20,000 miles for spending $1,000 in the first 3 months.
-It also rewards cardholders with at least 1.25 miles per $1 spent on all purchases (10 per $1 at hotels.com).
+It also rewards cardholders with at least 1.25 miles per $1 spent on all purchases.
 VentureOne has a $0 foreign transaction fee in addition to its $0 annual fee.… read full answer

 If you aren’t planning to go anywhere too adventurous, consider the Discover it Miles card.
 Discover’s not accepted in as many international locations as Visa or Mastercard, but its US acceptance is pretty good.
 The Discover Miles card also has good rewards.
 It offers 1.5 miles per $1 spent on all purchases, doubled year one.